 Capital One Venture Rewards Credit Card

 The Capital One Venture Rewards Credit Card is another travel card that offers flexible rewards good for a Disney trip.
-This card starts by doling out a one-time bonus of a one-time bonus of 60,000 miles once you spend $3,000 on purchases within 3 months from account opening, equal to $600 in travel.
+This card starts by doling out 100,000 bonus miles when you spend $20,000 on purchases in the first 12 months from account opening, or still earn 50,000 miles if you spend $3,000 on purchases in the first 3 months.
 You’ll also earn 2x miles on every purchase, every day.

 These points are especially versatile on the redemption end.
 Once you rack up rewards, you can redeem them to cover any travel expense you want at a rate of one cent per point.
 The signup bonus alone is worth $600 in travel, and that’s money you can use for hotels, flights, rental cars, and more.